-The minimum duration of continuous operation for this type of ELT(DT) shall be at least 24 hours at any temperature throughout the specified operating temperature range.
-This is to be understood to mean the total operating time which is a combination of the time prior to a crash and post-crash.
+The minimum duration of continuous operation under worst case conditions for this type of ELT(DT) shall be at least 24 hours at any temperature throughout the specified operating temperature range.
+This is to be understood to mean the total operating time which is a combination of the time prior to a crash (minimum of 10 minutes and maximum of 370 minutes) and post-crash.
+For the avoidance of doubt, if the ELT(DT) continues to operate after 370 minutes without crash detection then the 24-hour minimum duration of continuous operation does not apply, and might be reduced as a result of the extended operation in this pre-crash mode.